rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 ### Reading Elements of Vectors

-There are two ways to reference a value stored in a vector: via indexing or by using the `get` method.
+There are two ways to reference a value складd in a vector: via indexing or by using the `get` method.
 In the following examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.